MicrosoftDocs/OData-docs/Odata-docs/webapi-8/fundamentals/query-options.md

 ```

 ## Extending the EnableQueryAttribute class
-The `EnableQueryAttribute` class is NOT sealed.
-This means it can be extended.
+The `EnableQueryAttribute` class can be extended.

 `EnableQueryAttribute` class has several virtual methods that can be overriden.